UMaine-New-Media-105/assignment-3-Furi0usGeorgeX/README.md

   Finally, a movement code I created with ChatGPT (or perhaps more accurately, created by ChatGPT with my inputs).
 This code tells the object to accelerate towards a clicked-on point, and deccelerate when it reaches the point.
 Works well for slow objects such as pirate ships - fast moving objects tend to orbit or bounce around the stopping point.
 Link to the isolated movement code below. https://editor.p5js.org/Furi0usGeorgeX/sketches/iS5xBd0Ra

+Question 3 asked to create a "seed" that falls to the bottom of the canvas when the mouse is clicked, and Question 4 asked that the seed be reset to the top when it hits the bottom.
+I have met both of these requirements in the latest drawing.

+First, I created the function "drawMatey", a sprite of a pirate made of various sized/colored ellipses.
+I created variables for his x, y, and size so that these could be called up in later functions.

+After calling the pirate in the draw function, I set him to spawn at a random X coordinate between 0 and 400, along the Y axis of 50.
+I then set up his downward movement with the following code. if (mateyIsFalling == true) {
+mateyY = mateyY + mateySpeed;
+}

+The pirate's default state is that he is not moving (mateyIsFalling == false).
+The question asked that he be set to fall when the mouse is clicked, but in the overarching game, the click command is taken up by the pirate ship's movement.
+Therefore, I set the pirate to fall when the space bar was pressed, using the following code.
+Note that the space bar's key code is "32". if (keyCode == 32 && mateyIsFalling == false) {
+    mateyIsFalling = true;
+  }

+After that, I created a function that resets the pirate at the top of the canvas at a random X when he reaches the bottom of the canvas, as seen below. if (mateyY > 350) {
+mateyY = 40;
+mateyX = random(400);
+}

+And now I have a pirate that falls in a perpetual gray purgatory!
+When I plug him into my game, I would like to adjust the function so that he parachutes down to the water, and is either caught by the pirate ship or slowly drowns in the ocean.
+Grim?
+Perhaps.
+But he is a silly little pirate in a silly little game.